istvanaut/TK-MachineLearning/Simulation/README.md

-This is the directory for the Simulation team.
+## This is the directory of the Simulation team.
 (At least one file is required so Github recognizes the directory)